+An upgrade at Newton North High School may provide teachers with nearly $750,000 in computer hardware, software, and training, including an iBook laptop for every teacher (as well as professional training).
+Meanwile, Schaumburg Township (Illinois) Elementary District 54 plans to give every student in grades four, five and six a new iBook to use during the school year as part of a 3-phase $6.3 million project (hardware, software, and support), according to the Daily Herald.
 "The laptops will be phased in over the next three years.
 This fall, District 54 will provide laptops to about 1,700 students in seven of its 22 elementary schools.
 Another seven or eight elementary schools will receive laptops for their fourth-, fifth- and sixth graders beginning in the 2004-2005 school year.
 The remaining elementary schools will receive laptops for students in these grades beginning in the 2005-2006 school year.
 When the program is at its peak, about 5,100 students and dozens of staff members will work daily on laptops."

 Bare Bones Software today shipped TextWrangler, a new product for general purpose text editing and processing of data.
 The application serves as an editor for composing and modifying plain text and text-oriented data, including Unicode (UTF-8 and UTF-16) files and most non-Roman single-byte files.
 TextWrangler includes an integrated spell checker and an assortment of character formatting commands.
 It supports editing of remote files (via FTP), multi-file search/replace with optional PCRE, a plug-in architecture and an array of built-in text transformation functions as well as integration with Project Builder.
 It is available for Mac OS 9/X for $50.